Skip to main content

 _This service is only available to children/young people and families open to Sutton’s Children’s Services _

-• Hub practitioners work with children and young people to assess and understand their needs, and those of the parents/ carers.
+• Therapeutic Hub practitioners work with children and young people to assess and understand their needs, and those of the parents/ carers.
 Where appropriate, they may then offer therapeutic interventions.

 • Parent/carer coffee morning sessions jointly run by the Virtual School and Therapeutic Hub